Tuesday & Wednesday: 10-6pm

 Children can borrow books and DVDs during Main Library Hours

-Keats Community Library (KCL) opened its doors on the 17th April 2012 taking over the building previously known as the Heath Library when it was run by Camden Council.
+Keats Community Library (KCL) opened its doors on the 17th April 2012 taking over the building previously known as the Heath Library which was run by Camden Council.

-KCL is an independant charity supported by the local community and run by over 50 volunteers .
+KCL is an independant charity financially supported by the local Community with over 50 volunteers.

-The charity's objectives are to keep the library open, to provide a service which reflects what the local community wants, to promote literacy generally and to be a welcoming place in the community.
+The Charity's objectives are to keep the library open, to provide a service which reflects what the local Community wants, to promote literacy generally and to be a welcoming place in the Community.
+The Board is fully open to suggestions on changes and new ideas from the Community

-KCL is entirely dependant on the local Community for survival in terms of volunteers to run the day to day and associated projects such as events as well for financing.
-If the Community wants to keep its library open, then It is up to the community to support it as Camden have fully withdrawn.
+KCL is entirely dependant on the local Community for survival in terms of volunteers to run the day to day and associated projects, such as events, as well for financing.
+If the Community wants to keep its library open, then It is up to the Ccommunity to support it.
+Camden no longer provides any financial support .

 KCL has to pay market rates for: